 Research has always been a big part of the undergraduate experience at Caltech.
 Today, it is one of the main reasons why students choose to come to Caltech.
 Nearly 90% of all students participate in at least one research project before they graduate.
 Since 1979, SURF has served as the primary way for students to get involved in the research enterprise.
 There are over 7,000 SURF alumni who have conducted over 8,300 research projects!

-SURF and undergraduate research at Caltech relies upon the involvement and generosity of our mentors, alumni, parents, and friends.
+SURF and undergraduate research at Caltech rely upon the involvement and generosity of our mentors, alumni, parents, and friends.
 Thank you for your support and we hope that you will continue to invest in our students.
+Watch the SURF Thank you video here.

-Each SURF student receives an award of $6,420 for the ten-week summer period, a total budget of over $2 million.
+In 2021, each SURF student will receive an award of $6,620 for the ten-week summer period, a total budget of over $2 million.
 Most of the funds are raised annually from a variety of sources including gifts from individuals; foundations and corporations; faculty grants and other Institute sources; and NASA funds (for students working with mentors at JPL).

 The Student-Faculty Programs Office, in partnership with the Advancement Office, raises funds to support Caltech SURF students.
 Typically mentors pay half the award, and funds raised from private external sources—individuals, corporations and foundations, and the endowment—are used as matching funds.